 I’ve said this before, but just to make sure: the Burmese are conservative and showing too much skin is a sign of disrespect.
 I was walking with a monk friend in Mandalay Hill when he spotted two girls wearing spaghetti-straps.
 He began asking me “Why?
 Why do they do that?”.
 He was so offended at the sight as they were visiting a holy place with utter disregard of the customs.
 Don’t be that person.

-If it gets too hot, you can always wear a tank top but make sure to wrap a sarong around your arms to avoid showing too much skin 🙂
+If it gets too hot, you can always wear a tank top that covers your cleavage, but make sure to wrap a sarong around your arms.

-Southeast Asia has a reputation for using the AC at its max on buses and airplanes.
-A light sweatshirt is a must if you plan on navigating the country on public transport.
+Southeast Asians have a reputation for turning on the AC at its max on buses and airplanes.
+A light sweatshirt is a must if you plan on navigating Myanmar on public transport.

 Purifying Water Bottle

-I always recommend the GRAYL Ultralight Water Purifier in my packing lists because it has too many upsides.
-The GRAYL is a bottle that purifies water in a matter of seconds by eliminating bacteria, viruses, and chemicals.
-It’s not only more environmentally-friendly than buying and disposing of water bottles, you’ll also be saving tons of money in the long run with it.
-I got it as a Christmas present from my boyfriend and I've used it in Mexico and Africa to drink both from the tap as well as rivers and I never once got sick.
+Enter: The GRAYL, a bottle that purifies water in a matter of seconds by eliminating bacteria, viruses, and chemicals.
+It’s not only more environmentally-friendly than buying and disposing of water bottles, but you’ll also be saving tons of money in the long run with it.
+This would be my number #1 essential in a Myanmar packing list.

 You’ll need one if you are doing the Inle Lake hike as well as in areas of Bagan.
-I recommend this camping flashlight by BYBLIGHT because it’s very light and small.
+I recommend this one by BYBLIGHT because it’s very light and small.

-There are many brands available nowadays, but I recommend this one by Wise Owl Outfitters.
+There are many brands available nowadays, but I recommend this one from Youphoria.

-There are so many books about Myanmar that I’d recommend.
+There are so many books about Myanmar that I’d love to recommend in this packing list.
 The Glass Palace, Letters from Burma, and A Fortune-Teller Told Me are just a few examples of must-read books in order to understand the country better.
-I wrote a post with my top books to read about the Golden Land so make sure to take a peek for inspiration.

-Hope you find this list useful!
-If there is anything that you think I missed, please do let me and everyone know in the comment section below! 🙂
+Hope you found my Myanmar packing list useful!
+If I missed anything, please let me know in the comment section below! 🙂